openzipkin/brave/instrumentation/kafka-streams/RATIONALE.md

 ## What's happening?
 Typically, there are at least two spans involved in traces produces by a Kafka Stream application:
 * One created by the Consumers that starts a Stream or Table, by `builder.stream(topic)`.
-* One created by the Producer that sends a records to a Stream, by `builder.to(topic)`
+* One created by the Producer that sends a record to a Stream, by `builder.to(topic)`

 By receiving records in a Kafka Streams application with Tracing enabled, the span created, once a record is received, will inject the span context on the headers of the Record, and it will get